Cluster tori over $\mathbb{F}_2$, hexagonal moves on triangulations, and minimal coverings of cluster manifolds: Type A

 \begin{definition} Let $y = (y_0, \dots, y_m) \in X(m)$, and let $ij$ be a diagonal of $P_{m+1}$.
 We say that a diagonal $ij$ is \emph{invalid} for $y$ if one of the two things happens. \begin{enumerate} \item $y_i = y_j$, or \item $ij$ separates $P_{m+1}$ into two polygons, and in one of these polygons the labels of the vertices take only two values. \end{enumerate} We say that $ij$ is valid for $y$ if it is not invalid. \end{definition}

 \begin{lemma} Let $y = (y_0, \dots, y_m) \in X(m)$, and let $ij$ be a diagonal of $P_{m+1}$.
 The following conditions are equivalent. \begin{enumerate} \item $ij$ is valid for $y$. \item There exists a triangulation $T$ such that $ij \in T$, and $y$ belongs to the corresponding cluster torus. \end{enumerate} \end{lemma} \begin{proof} If $ij$ is valid for $y$ then $y_i \neq y_j$, and in each sub-polygon determined by $ij$ the labels of the vertices take at least three values.
-So using \cite[Proposition 5.1]{deep-locus} we can find triangulations of each of these polygons so that the conditions of Lemma \ref{lem:cluster-torus-triangulation} are satisfied.
+By \cite[Proposition 5.1]{deep-locus}, the deep locus of the cluster variety associated to the sub-polygon consists of labelings of the vertices of the sub-polygon whose labels only take two values.
+So in each sub-polygon we do not have a deep point, and thus we can find triangulations of each of these polygons so that the conditions of Lemma \ref{lem:cluster-torus-triangulation} are satisfied.
 The union of these triangulations and the diagonal $ij$ forms a triangulation that satisfies (2).
 The converse is proved similarly. \end{proof}

-\subsection{Cluster tori over \texorpdfstring{$\F_2$}{F_2}}
+\subsection{Cluster tori over \texorpdfstring{$\F_2$}{F2}}